 Throughout the year, the society also plans various projects and activities of particular historical interest.
 The society participates in the city's summer celebration of Chautauqua, during which members create historical displays and host narrated bus tours of old town Gladstone.

 Since 1992, the society has been actively engaged in the publication of a three-volume, in-depth history of Gladstone.
-Visit our Gift Shop.